ozacas/asxtrade/README.md

  - Indicator API (headline financial/economic indicators eg. employment, CPI etc.)
  - free API using [pandasdmx](https://pandasdmx.readthedocs.io/en/v1.0/): census data and other datasets accessible online also

-ingest_api.py supports both by ingesting the data into MongoDB first.
+ingest_abs.py supports both by ingesting the data into MongoDB first.
 The indicator API data is only available if you request an API key and use it when invoking ingest_abs.py using --api-key:

 ~~~~
   python3 ingest_abs.py --help
 ~~~~

 Some of the datasets can consume more than 8GB of memory during download so a 16GB machine is recommended for ingestion.
+Alternatively reduce the startPeriod to reduce the amount of historical data fetched.